-You always hear the stories of people who moved to the United States without a dime to their name and only the clothes on their back.
-Well this really was the story of my grandparents.
+You always hear the stories of people who moved to the United States without a dime to their name and only the clothes on their backs.
+Well, this was the story of my grandparents.
 Lost on the voyage were the few bags they packed.
 All they had were the clothes they were wearing and a few pictures.

 My grandfather was a carpenter who primarily made cabinets.
 My grandmother was a factory worker who helped produce fluorescent light bulbs.
-They worked perfectly average middle class jobs.
+They worked perfectly average middle-class jobs.
 They worked hard and saved even harder.
-Neither spoke English until several years after being in the states.
-In fact my mom who now can barely speak any German at all didn’t speak English until she was almost five years old.
-Even though my grandfather passed when I was only 10 years old, I still have vivid memories with my grandfather including playing chess, working in his workshop, and watching football.
+Neither spoke English until several years after being in the States.
+My mom, who now can barely speak any German, didn’t speak English until she was almost five years old.
+Even though my grandfather passed when I was only 10 years old, I still have vivid memories with my grandfather, including playing chess, working in his workshop, and watching football.

-After only a few years living in the US my grandparents were able to save enough money to buy a house with cash.
+After only a few years of living in the US, my grandparents could save enough money to buy a house with cash.
 Any extra money they put into stocks.
-The dividends from those stocks years later were used to pay to send my brothers and me to private school.
+Years later, the dividends from those stocks were used to send my brothers and me to private school.

-This was of course in a different time period where middle class jobs were more plentiful and paid a decent wage even without a degree.
-Regardless, the older I get the more I appreciate their story and accomplishments.
-I can’t imagine moving to a new country with nothing and having to build a life from scratch.
+This was, of course, in a different period where middle-class jobs were more plentiful and paid a decent wage even without a degree.
+Regardless, the older I get, the more I appreciate their story and accomplishments.
+I can’t imagine moving to a new country with nothing and building a life from scratch.

 Running from the War

-She spoke in detail about the day when a bus she was on was under gun fire.
-While she escaped unharmed, her Aunt next to her took a bullet to the head and didn’t make it.
+She spoke in detail about when a bus she was on was under gunfire.
+While she escaped unharmed, her Aunt beside her took a bullet to the head and didn’t make it.
 She shared many other stories.
-Some nearly as tragic; others remarkable stories of the “old country”.
+Some are nearly as tragic; others are remarkable stories of the “old country.”
 I will remember these stories for the rest of my life.
 My only regret is not having a tape recorder.

 Personal Finance 50 Years Ago

 What has changed in the last 50 years?
-Stagnant wages and reduction in middle class jobs to start.
-However, even more so is the immense peer pressure to keep up with our friends and family combined with the constant barrage of advertisements from all angles.
+Stagnant wages and reduction in middle-class jobs to start.
+However, even more so is the immense peer pressure to keep up with our friends and family and the constant barrage of advertisements from all angles.
 It’s more difficult than ever to resist the social pressures to spend more money on things we think will make us happy but never really do.

 One example can be seen in homes that are 50+ years old.
-Closets were smaller and so were bedrooms.
-People didn’t need as much stuff and siblings often times had to share space.
-Just taking a walk through the average older house and comparing it to newer homes shows how lifestyle inflation has evolved over the past several decades.
-Effective marketing and peer pressure has slowly resulted into us believing that previous wants are now needs.
+Closets were smaller, and so were bedrooms.
+People didn’t need as much stuff, and siblings often had to share space.
+Just walking through the average older house and comparing it to newer homes shows how lifestyle inflation has evolved over the past several decades.
+Effective marketing and peer pressure has slowly made us believe that previous wants are now needs.

 With all that being said, the formula for success in personal finance hasn’t changed much.
 Live below your means, save more than you spend, reduce or eliminate debt, and invest the difference.
 Personal finance is a slow game that requires a lot of discipline.
-It is the easiest, hardest thing to do right.
-The concepts are easy, the doing is hard.
+It is the easiest, most challenging thing to do right.
+The concepts are easy; the doing is hard.

 Leave a Legacy

-As I sit here with my new born baby girl laying next to me, I am inspired more than ever to leave a legacy for my family.
-I would not be the same person today if my grandparents weren’t driven in their pursuit of prosperity.
+Sitting here with my newborn baby girl beside me, I am more inspired to leave a legacy for my family.
+I would not be the same person today if my grandparents weren’t driven to pursue prosperity.
 I owe it to my family to do the same.

 The pursuit of financial independence is about options and freedom.
 It’s about having control of your financial situation.
-There may be nothing more important than to leave a legacy for future generations.
+Nothing may be more important than leaving a legacy for future generations.
 We are only here on this planet for a short period of time.
-It’s up to us all to try to leave it a little better place.
+It’s up to us all to leave it a little better place.
 I hope to build on the legacy of my grandparents and provide the same opportunities for my family and other charitable causes that I believe in.